History of the ContainerApril 28, 2020

-Born in North Carolina in 1913, this autodidact artist begins very modestly as a service station manager, but quickly turns out to be an entrepreneur of genius.
-McLean picks up an old truck to do the job himself and creates his own transportation company.
-In 1935, he was only 22 years old but already employs nine drivers.
+Malcolm McLean was born in North Carolina in 1913.
+He started very modestly as a service station manager but quickly turned out to be an entrepreneur of genius.
+McLean picked up an old truck to do the job himself and created his own transportation company.
+In 1935, he was only 22 years old but already employed nine drivers.

 In 1953, when his company became one of the first of the sector in the United States, MacLean embarked on a new adventure.
-As coastal highways are increasingly bottled, he proposes to bypass them by loading freight on boats between the east coast and Texas.
-To do this, McLean took control of the small Pan-Atlantic shipping company, bought two oil ships for a morsel and then had them transformed so that they could carry containers.
-On April 26, 1956, 58 boxes were loaded aboard the former Ideal-X oil tanker in Newark, New Jersey, and delivered to Houston five days later.
+As coastal highways were increasingly bottled he proposed to bypass them by loading freight on boats between the east coast and Texas.
+To do this McLean took control of the small Pan-Atlantic shipping company, bought two oil ships for a morsel and then had them transformed so that they could carry containers.
+On April 26, 1956, 58 boxes were loaded aboard the former Ideal-X oil tanker in Newark, New Jersey and delivered to Houston five days later.

-In less than a decade, the container system is spreading throughout the world because it allows, in addition to the optimisation of space on board ships, an incredible time saving for handling operations.
-An international standardisation of the containers is then put in place.
+In less than a decade, the container system spread throughout the world because it allowed in addition to the optimisation of space on board ships an incredible time saving for handling operations.
+An international standardisation of the containers became in place.

-It was not until the mid-1960s that the International Organisation for Standardisation validated the current dimensions: 2.43 m in height, in width and four lengths, the two most common of which were 6.09 m (20 ft) and 12.19 m (40 ft)
+It was not until the mid-1960s when the International Organisation for Standardisation (ISO) validated the current dimensions: 2.43 m in height, in width and four lengths, the two most common of which were 6.09 m (20 ft) and 12.19 m (40 ft).

-The container will celebrate its 61th birthday on April 26th.
+The container celebrates its 65th birthday on the 26th April 2020.
 Today it is one of the indispensable tools of globalisation.
-Containers are now more technology oriented thanks to plotters that gives you the location of your container in real time.
+Containers are now more technology oriented, thanks to plotters that gives you the location of your container in real time.

-New opportunities are now to be discovered around the container But what will be the next innovations of the container?
-If you have any ideas, don’t hesitate to share with us, maybe we will discover a new containers’ revolution !
+New opportunities are now to be discovered around the container.
+What will be the next innovations of the container?
+If you have any ideas, do not hesitate to share with us, maybe we will discover together a new revolution of containers.